muses-code-js/express-workshop-2/_steps/step03.md

   - term: invoke
     define: "*Invoking* or *calling* a function means to tell the function to run it's code."

+  - term: console.log()
+    define: Display it's parameters (converted to strings) in the terminal.
+Very useful for debugging.

 ---

 Since we are going to be building a server, we should probably talk about what a server *is*.